canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2016_Glasser_Nature_HumanConnectomeParcellation/README.md

 were computed for each of many subjects.
 Transformations from native space to different MNI space templates were also computed.
 By enchaining the inverse transform to surface space with the forward transform to mni space we can get a fsaverage surface to MNI space projection for each subject.
-The Glasser surface parcellation was transformed with this enchained set of transforms for each of 241 unrelated participants in paingen and 89 participants from BMRK5.
-All transformations were computed by running fmriprep 20.2.3 with recon-all enabled on these participants, so this probablistic atlas is ideally calibrated for use with fmriprep aligned volumes.
+The Glasser surface parcellation was transformed with this enchained set of transforms for each of 241 unrelated participants in paingen, 88 participants from BMRK5 and 112 participants from SpaceTop.
+All transformations were computed by running fmriprep 20.2.3 (BMRK5, PainGen) or 21.0.2 (SpaceTop) with recon-all enabled on these participants, so this probablistic atlas is ideally calibrated for use with fmriprep aligned volumes.
 Resulting parcellations were uploaded to figshare

 https://doi.org/10.6084/m9.figshare.24431146

 and averaged first within study and then the study specific probability maps were averaged with one another.
-This might be improved by taking a precision weighted average, but both studies are fairly large, and dice coefficients of mean parcellations between the two studies are fairly close to 1, so it's likely unnecessary.
+This might be improved by taking a precision weighted average, but all studies are fairly large, and dice coefficients of mean parcellations between the three studies are fairly close to 1, so it's likely unnecessary.

 Notably, the original Glasser MMP atlas is in an HCP specific surface space called fs_LR.
 We had only computed transformations from native to fsaverage space though, not fs_LR space.
 Therefore rather than resampling atlas